darkopoppin/DDash/README.md

 # DDash

-## Device Dashboard - centralized view of your device data
+## Device Dashboard - centralized view of your devices data

 DDash is a system that collects data from each of your devices, and reports it to a central dashboard.

 Our native software, specifically created for Android and sends device information (system metadata, resource usage, etc.) to a central server that you can query through any web browser.

 *This is a Work In Progress.
-Currently we only have an Android app that runs on Android devices and displays device data through the app's UI.
 See the project timeline for a list of future updates.*

 ## DDash Android Client

-A user-friendly Android app to collect information about your Android device, with a built-in UI.
+A user-friendly Android app which collects information about your Android device, with a built-in UI.
+The data is kept on our Cloud Firestore Firebase in individual user accounts and each account can have multiple devices.
+The dynamic data like RAM, Battery status and Location is updated in the database in an interval of 15 minutes.

 Requires **Android version 5.0, Lollipop (release 21)**.